 However, when making decisions about window orientation, the architect should consider the project’s specific location and surroundings.
 In some cases, neighbouring structures can be used to limit solar heat gain on east, west, or south-facing windows.

 When drafting, designing, and building a structure for minimal environmental impact, windows and doors should be top-of-mind.
 Few other architectural elements play as big of a role in determining the long-term energy footprint of a building.

-By thoughtfully positioning windows and doors, selecting sustainable materials, and taking care in construction, architects, designers, and builders can create beautiful, comfortable, environmentally friendly spaces for their clients.
+By thoughtfully positioning windows and doors, selecting sustainable materials, and taking care in construction, architects, designers, and builders can create beautiful, comfortable, environmentally friendly spaces.